meenasehar/vuln-test/README.md

 # vuln-test
-creating a script to test vulnerabilities
+creating a script to test vulnerabilities - attempt #1